thanhdo1991/d8-theming-guide/what-are-preprocess-functions.md

 * All of the dynamic content available to theme developers within a Twig template file is exposed through a preprocess function.
 * Understanding how preprocess functions work, and the role they play, is important for both module developers and theme developers.

-In this tutorial we'll learn about:
+In this article, we need understand:

 * What preprocess functions are and how they work
 * The use case for preprocess functions